RecoveringHuman/premier-team-proposal/proposal.md

 ### More touchpoints → More familiarity → More opportunity to be remembered

 **When real estate suddenly matters, Premier Team shouldn't be introducing itself for the first time.**

+---

+# DIFFERENT MEDIA.
+DIFFERENT STRENGTHS.
+## One recognizable Premier Team presence.

+### PRINT
+Local presence + established readership

+### DIGITAL
+Reach + repetition throughout the year

+### SPORTS + COMMUNITY
+Connection to local teams, achievements and community pride

+### SOCIAL
+Properties + expertise + ongoing engagement

+---

+## The strategy isn't to reach everyone in the same place.

+It's to create multiple opportunities for people to **see, recognize and remember Premier Team.**